6 Causal Inference for Longitudinal Data

 Step-by-Step Estimation Procedure

 1. Model the data-generating process.
-Specify models for each time-varying covariate \(L_t\)and the final outcome\(Y\), conditioning on previous covariates and treatments.
+Specify models for each time-varying covariate \(L_t\) and the final outcome \(Y\), conditioning on previous covariates and treatments.

 2. Simulate counterfactuals.
 For each individual, simulate covariates and outcomes under a specific intervention strategy \(\bar{a}\).
-This requires sequentially predicting covariates \(L_t\)using the fitted models, and using these to predict the outcome\(Y\).
+This requires sequentially predicting covariates \(L_t\) using the fitted models, and using these to predict the outcome \(Y\).

 3. Average the counterfactual outcomes.
 Estimate \(E[Y^{\bar{a}}]\) by averaging the predicted counterfactual outcomes across the simulated pseudo-population.

-Illustrative Example in R
+Illustrative Example

 We now provide a full example using simulated data with two time points.